 Country of Origin

 Make sure the description of your item is as detailed as possible.
 If the contents are not described in enough detail, the shipment may be returned to the sender by the carrier or the receiving country.
-When a shipment is returned, the carrier will not issue a refund for the postage cost.
+The carrier will not issue a refund for the postage cost when a shipment is returned.
 Your description should include at least what the item is and what it's made of (for example, "cotton t-shirt" or "gold bracelet").
 If it's a specialized item, you may also want to include what it is used for (for example, "stainless steel cookware skillet").

 What are Harmonization Codes?